iHanjra/module-three-study-guide/08-bootstrap-css.md

 ## Bootstrap Grid

 - What display property is the Bootstrap grid built on?
+Display: flex
 - What's the relationship between the `container`, `row`, and `col-md-4`?
+The container holds the entire grid layout, the row creates a new row within the container, and the col-md-4 defines individual columns within the row.
 - How would we break down the `col-md-4` class?
+This column will be 4 columns wide from medium size screens up
 - How many columns is the Bootstrap grid based on?
+12
 - How would we nest grids in Bootstrap?
+Create another set of row and col elements within an existing column.
+This allows you to create more complex grid structures by dividing columns into smaller sections.

 ```js
 import React from 'react';